01YunusKaratas/PaticaAcademy/JAVA102/Patika-Dev/README.md

 ## Description

 This project involves the development of a learning editor and student interface similar to Patika.dev.
 The application supports functionalities such as adding, removing, searching, and editing records.
 Throughout this project, I gained substantial experience in Java and Swing, particularly in utilizing various new methods and code blocks.
-The initial phase of the project, known as the "Operator Phase," has been successfully designed and implemented.
+The initial phase of the project, known as the "Users Phase," has been successfully designed and implemented.
 Additionally, XAMPP was used for database management, and Java JDBC was utilized for database connectivity.

 ## Features